multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 June 2021.
 I had a bit of savings and a few contract opportunities so I decided to see how far I could get building an app I've wanted for years as a manager.
 I have never built my own app before and I've never built a desktop app before.
-It seemed like a fun and helpful idea!

 Over the last 12 months I've garnered over 4,000 Github stars across 4 tools, 6 libraries, and 5 benchmark repos.
 I've written 19 blog posts